Guide

 How it's made

 We cut the pond liner material to a precise pattern and weld each corner and edge using hot-air welding equipment.
+The weld joint is as strong as the parent material — it does not delaminate or fail at the seam.
 Before any material is cut, we produce a scale drawing of your liner and send it to you for approval.
-Nothing is manufactured until you have signed off the drawing.
+Nothing is manufactured until you have confirmed the dimensions are correct.

 Ready to see a price?